evazlimen/cholla-cosmo/docs/source/lux_test_calculation.rst

 =====
 Run
 -----
-Build information can be found in :ref:`build-lux`
+For build information, go to :ref:`build-lux`

 1. Create a directory outside of cholla/ to run the test calculation in.
 We'll call this run/